dfkaye/dfkaye-blog/content/about/_index.md

 <h2 author-status>I am currently available for hire.</h2>
 {{< /rawhtml >}}

 I have been working on the web since 1997, initially as a tester, then as a front-end developer/engineer since 2000.
-My roles have broadened considerably during that time, from individual contributor to project lead and mentoring other developers.
+My roles have broadened considerably during that time, from individual contributor to project lead to mentor.

 My web development philosophy centers on user safety, accessibility, and test-driven development.
 I prefer to keep things clean and documented for the next person.